LikithsaiKovi/kasparro-backend-VenkataLikithSai-Kovi/README.md

 # Kasparro Backend & ETL System

 A production-ready ETL pipeline and REST API built with FastAPI, async SQLAlchemy, and PostgreSQL.
-The system ingests cryptocurrency data from multiple sources (CoinPaprika API, CoinGecko API, and CSV), performs intelligent data normalization with ticker unification, and exposes queryable endpoints with comprehensive metadata.
+The system ingests cryptocurrency data from the CoinPaprika API, performs intelligent data normalization with ticker unification, and exposes queryable endpoints with comprehensive metadata.

 **Version:** 1.1.2
 **Status:** ✅ Live on Railway